zopefoundation/fanstatic/doc/configuration.rst

 -------

 By default, hashing is disabled, because it needs some extra explanation.
-We highly recommend enable it however, as the performance benefits are potentially huge and it's safe to do so.
+We highly recommend you to enable it however, as the performance benefits are potentially huge and it's safe to do so.
 See also ``devmode`` if you want to use hashing during development.